Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 Longevity medicine hero image showing diagnostics metabolic health hormones preventive cardiology and healthy aging at HormoneSynergy

 AI Overview: Longevity medicine is a preventive medical approach focused on identifying disease risk before symptoms appear.
-It combines metabolic health evaluation, preventive cardiology, body composition testing, hormone assessment, and advanced diagnostics to help patients improve healthspan, reduce long-term risk, and build a more personalized strategy for healthy aging.
+It combines metabolic health evaluation, preventive cardiology, body composition testing, hormone assessment, brain health baselines, and advanced diagnostics to help patients improve healthspan, reduce long-term risk, and build a more personalized strategy for healthy aging.

 Longevity Medicine: A Preventive Guide to Healthspan, Diagnostics, and Healthy Aging